 Bizarro, a rare evil to (relatively) good example.
 In his first appearance, he takes lives with psychopathic delight, but in his second appearance he saves Chloe and Jimmy from a bomb and his Last Words to Lana before she killed him with blue kryptonite is "I love you", which makes him a little too sympathetic.
 Although it might be an effort to reverse the Adaptational Villainy he had in his first appearance, as Bizarro is traditionally confused but not irredeemably evil.

-Many thought that Davis Bloome's sudden last minute Face-Heel Turn into being unrepentant murderer at the end of the 8th season of Smallville was this.
+Many thought that Davis Bloome's sudden last minute FaceHeel Turn into being unrepentant murderer at the end of the 8th season of Smallville was this.
 Starting out as the Doctor Jekyll of a Dr. Jekyll And Mr. Hyde character, Davis was progressively forced to do more and more extreme and immoral things to keep his Mr. Hyde monster side (Doomsday) under control.
 He had been abandoned on the streets has a child and had grown up in foster care and become an EMT where he met and fell in love with Chloe Sullivan.
 The attraction between them was mutual despite her engaged to be married at the time.
 As his condition worsened he finds out to his horror that his purpose in life is destroy the world.
 Davis is shown again and again as a good man by himself but constantly plagued with the destruction his alternate personality causes and being forced to cover it up turning more into an Anti-Villain or Anti-Hero type.
 So what happens when they finally manage to separate the human Davis from the alien monster of Doomsday?
 Oh guess what?
-Despite his anguish over Doomsdays' murders and even two past attempts to kill himself to prevent it, it turns out Davis is just as much a psychopathic murderer as Doomsday and he tries to kill Chloe of all people.
-To say that this sudden Face-Heel Turn (literally in the last five minutes of the last episode of the season!) didn't make any sense in the context of Davis' entire characterization up to that point would be a gross understatement.
+Despite his anguish over Doomsdays' murders and even two past attempts to kill himself to prevent it, it turns out Davis is just as much a psychopathic murderer as Doomsday and he kills Jimmy when he hears that Chloe loves him instead and then tries to kill her.
+To say that this sudden FaceHeel Turn (literally in the last five minutes of the last episode of the season!) didn't make any sense in the context of Davis' entire characterization up to that point would be a gross understatement.